 Top Performers are thinking: “I’m not recognized or appreciated here.
 I know I can get better pay and more advancement opportunities elsewhere.”

-Average Performers are thinking: “This work culture and environment is bad.
-Since the top performers are leaving this place is about to close down.
+Average Performers are thinking: “This work culture and environment sucks.
+Since the top performers are leaving this place is about to close.
 I’m leaving for more stability.”

 Example of a good turnover rate

 Let us say our second organization also has 100 employees.
-And again let us say that 20 employees were replaced in the last twelve months.
+And again, let us say that 20 employees were replace in the last twelve months.
 Base and employee segmented turnover rates were calculated as: